awisemanapple/appledata/README.md

 **What data is included?**

 **852,379** building heights in France and **11,622** building heights in Denmark.
 The building heights are labeled "top_height".
-Each top_height value includes a latitude & longitude for its respective building center point.
+Each top_height has a latitude & longitude coordinate representing the building's center point.

 **What was the creation process?**

 The building heights were measured using sensors from low altitude aerial imagery.
-Due to the process in which the heights were calculated, the provided height information is simply an estimation and not an absolute measure of height.
+Due to the process in which the heights were calculated, the height value is an estimate and not the absolute measure of the building's height.

 **When was the data captured?**